ibm-cloud-docs/FileStorage/slcli-usage.md

 # SLCLI commands for {{site.data.keyword.filestorage_short}}
 {: #SLCLIcommands}

-You can use the SLCLI to accomplish tasks that are normally handled through the [{{site.data.keyword.cloud}} console](/cloud-storage/file){: external}.
-For example, from the SL CLI you can place orders for new volumes, snapshot space, and replication, update authorizations, and cancel volumes.
+Use the command-line interface (SLCLI) to manage file storage volumes, place orders, update authorizations, and cancel volumes in the {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

 For more information about how to install and use the SL CLI, see [Python API Client](https://softlayer-python.readthedocs.io/en/latest/cli/){: external}.